hakanoz203/ai-influencer-automation/README.md

 * Consistent Character Creation: Integrates with ComfyUI and LoRA models(strict consistency provided by Ostris AI Toolkit in Docker) to maintain the influencer's persona's distinct features automated.

-* Automated Posting (not certain): Seamlessly schedules and posts generated images and videos directly to Social Media platforms.
+* Automated Posting (not certain): Seamlessly schedules and posts generated images and videos directly to Social Media platforms